Claiming W-4 Allowances

 IRS has basic instructions for completing a W-4 on the paper form.

-To determine the correct number of allowances you should claim on form W-4, complete the Personal Withholding Allowances Calculator provided by IRS.
+To determine the correct number of allowances you should claim on form W-4, complete the Tax Withholding Estimator provided by the IRS.

 If you claim exemption from withholding when you file your W-4, be aware that your exempt status expires annually.
 You must file a new form W-4 by February 15 of the following year to continue the exemption from tax.
 To determine if you're eligible to claim exempt on your W-4, see the Exemption from Withholding section of IRS Publication 505.